Ledger Promo Code 2026: Up to $20 in Bitcoin

 • Ledger is the world leader in crypto hardware wallets (France, since 2014):

-• Certified Secure Element chip, 5,500+ coins, managed via Ledger Live
+• Certified Secure Element chip, thousands of coins managed via the Ledger Wallet app (formerly Ledger Live)

 • Buy only from Ledger.com or official resellers to avoid pre-configured fakes.

-Use code 6P2S6YRAC8EQ4 at checkout on Ledger Wallet to get $20 in crypto via referral.
+Use code 2QH17AVC4QQSQ at checkout on Ledger Wallet to get Up to $20 in BTC via referral.
 This offer is verified and regularly updated.

 About Ledger